80s Makeup Looks: Trends of a Glam Decade

 Using foundation to achieve a flawless complexion was paramount, serving as the perfect canvas for the era’s vibrant colors and bold styles.

-Foundation evened out skin tone and covered imperfections, while powder set the foundation and imparted a signature matte finish.
+Foundation evened out skin tone and covered imperfections, while powder set the foundation and gave a signature matte finish.
 Brands like Maybelline and Coty were known for their foundations.

 Together, they established a smooth, impeccable base that elevated the overall look and ensured lasting freshness and controlled shine.